Siren-W/Game-Engine-Minimax/README.md

 Now that you know how the game is played, it is time to make your own intelligent players of the game.
 You will do this my implementing one player that use Minimax and another player that uses Alpha-Beta Pruning.

-__For this assignment, make sure that you are running Python 3.6 or later.__ We don't know _why_ it matters, but the test results vary based on the version.
+__For this homework, make sure that you are running Python 3.6 or later.__ We don't know _why_ it matters, but the test results vary based on the version.
 Programming is hard. :(

 ### Part 1: Minimax